Knoxville Catastrophic Injury Lawyers

 Zealous advocacy for seriously injured victims in Knoxville

-If you suffer a head, neck, back or other type of catastrophic injury, the legal team at Banks and Jones will fight for you.
+If you suffer a head, neck, back or other type of catastrophic injury, the legal team at Banks & Jones will fight for you.
 We know what you’re facing, and we don’t back down.
-To speak with a skilled catastrophic injury attorney who always Fights 2 Win, call 865-407-2122 or fill out our contact form.
+To speak with a skilled catastrophic injury attorney who always Fights 2 Win, contact us or call 865-546-2141 to schedule a prompt appointment.